domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 ### Why is it Useful?

 It's useful because it prevents us from needing to pass down props across many components.
-This is especially useful in instances where the data from a top level component is needed by a highly nested component.
+This is especially useful in instances where data from a top-level component is needed by a highly nested component.

 Now that we know what the context API is, and why it's useful, let's take a look at how it can be used.